Rituals

 Choose offerings that resonate with your ancestors.
 These might include:

 • Food and Drink: Traditional dishes, fruits, or beverages that your ancestors enjoyed.
+For instance, bread baked in your grandmother’s style or a small glass of wine your grandfather loved.

 3. Set Intentions